turbzz/Rovnak/README.md

 # Rovnak

-Get started

 Installing

-Download or clone this repo
-You'll need to have Gulp installed.
-If you already have Gulp installed, you can skip the following line.
-To install gulp simply run the following line in your terminal:
+- switch to the project folder (DEV)
+- run the following commands

-npm install -g gulp
+- npm install

-npm install
+- bundle install

+run grunt and gg :)